Bulgaria: 21 asylum seekers to be indicted for riot at refugee camp

 To him, the whole business about prosecuting refugees mainly has to do with one aspect: “The aim of this prosecution is to justify the unlawful acts of the authorities.”

 In the days leading up to the riot, radical nationalists and other xenophobic groups had demonstrated against refugees, in Harmanli.
 They spread rumours about contagious diseases inside the refugee camp.
-That claim is an old way of spreading hatred against minorities.
+That kind of claim is an old way of spreading hatred against minorities.
 Not just the Nazis (the ‘original’ ones, in Nazi Germany) have used that strategy against Jews and Gypsies.

 On November 21, 2016, the State Agency for Refugees and the Health Inspectorate in Sofia said the rumors about mass infections or diseases at the Harmanli camp were inaccurate.
 Even so, the Ministry of Health announced the Harmanli camp would be locked, a day later.

-Back then, critics accused the Bulgarian authorities of obeying orders from radical xenophobic groups and parties, by locking the camp.
-On November 24, 2016, the riot took place, inside a prison which had been a refugee camp shortly before, as a result of the incarceration.
+Back then, critics accused the Bulgarian authorities of obeying orders from radical xenophobic groups and parties.
+On November 24, 2016, the riot took place, inside a prison which had been a refugee camp shortly before.

 Afterwards, Bulgaria deported refugees “for national security reasons”, again implementing demands from far-right groups and parties.